A Page of Madness: 21st-century screenings

 The film was shown at the 2004 Melbourne International Film Festival and the 2018 Milwaukee International Film Festival.
 Turner Classic Movies aired the George Eastman House Archives print of the film in 2016, using a score by the Alloy Orchestra.
 Film Preservation Associates and its partner Flicker Alley released a DVD/BR in 2017 with the same score.
 The Japanese Avant-Garde and Experimental Film Festival hosted a screening on 24 September 2017 at King's College, London, with a live musical score and an English narration by benshi Tomoko Komura.

 CAMERA JAPAN, a yearly Japanese cultural festival based in the Netherlands, featured a screening of the film with live musical accompaniment as part of its 2017 lineup.
 The same year, the film, with a live accompaniment by the Alloy Orchestra, was presented at the San Francisco Silent Film Festival.
 The Alloy Orchestra also provided the score for a screening at the Lincoln Center in New York City, and for the aforementioned DVD release of the film.

 The film was screened at the 2018 Ebertfest, on 20 April.
 Four days later, it was screened at the Eastman Museum in Rochester, New York, accompanied by a live piano accompaniment.
 Benshi Nanako Yamauchi narrated screenings, accompanied by local music group Little Bang Theory, at the Kenilworth 508 Theatre in Milwaukee 8 and 9 October 2022; at the Michigan Theater on 13 October 2022; and at the Detroit Film Theatre on 16 October 2022.
 Techno band Coupler was commissioned by the National Museum of Asian Art in Washington, DC to create and perform a new score to accompany the film's screening on 5 May 2023.

 The film was screened alongside a fragment of Kinugasa's partially lost 1927 film Oni Azami at the 37th edition of Il Cinema Ritrovato in Bologna, Italy as part of a tribute section celebrating the director's work.

 The film was screened at Film Fest Gent 2023 and Roadburn Festival 2024 accompanied by a live soundtrack by the band Wiegedood.

+The film was also screened at the Babylon movie theater in Berlin in the early hours of Sunday, September 6th 2026, accompanied by a duo of theater organ and flute.